 Making my own herbal tinctures has long been on my list of new natural living things to try.
 I think they can be such a great addition to a natural medicine cabinet.
 I really appreciate Leigh Ann’s step-by-step guide to making herbal tinctures with glycerin and am looking forward to making some tinctures with herbs from my garden this summer.
 Especially an echinacea tincture because we have plenty of echinacea flowers growing in our flower beds!

 4. Revive Dried-Out Play Dough

 This is an interesting one that I’m excited to try out because it always feels a little bit sad to me to throw out homemade play dough just because it’s dried out.
 I always wished I had a way to moisturize it and make it like new again.
 Glycerin to the rescue!
 Beth at Red and Honey shares how to revive your playdough by adding a bit of glycerin and kneading it in.

 My kids love bubbles and can go through bottles and bottles of bubbles in the summer.
 Although bubbles aren’t expensive to buy, I hate to throw away — or even recycle — all of those plastic bubble containers, so we like to make our own homemade bubble solution.

 To make homemade bubbles, mix 1/4 cup natural dishwashing detergent, 3/4 cup water, and 5+ drops of glycerin to help the bubbles form and keep their shape.

 6. Homemade Moisturizing Hair Spritz

 Mix one part glycerin with two parts water (distilled or rose water are preferred) in a spray bottle and spritz onto hair.
-Use once a per day on hair as a moisturizer/refresher.
+Use once per day on hair as a moisturizer/refresher.